zeus-fyi/zeus/README.md

 ### Beacon API ###

-Users with bearer tokens are able to access our common mainnet Ethereum beacon API at https://eth.zeus.fyi, which supports both consensus client & exec client requests.

-The ephemeral beacon is open to anyone, no auth is requried.
+Our ephemeral ethereum testnet beacon is open to anyone, no auth is requried.
 Large Eth quantities for testing is available on request.

 ### https://eth.ephemeral.zeus.fyi